Financial planning tools and services to put you on the path to the future you want

-These people decide that they value financial freedom more than spending money.
-While working — often in two jobs — they live extremely frugally and save as much money as possible.
+These people decide that they value financial freedom more than they want to spend money.
+While working – often in two jobs – they live extremely frugally and save as much money as possible.
 When they retire, they continue to watch their pennies, but they are free from work at a very young age.
 Many continue to earn money doing things they enjoy, but they don’t feel the stress of having to earn money today to pay for things tomorrow.

 Other people enjoy a few years of a retired lifestyle in the prime of their youth – before they even start working.
 Think of all the kids who took a gap year or signed up for the Peace Corps.

 Are you past all that?
 In mid life people take sabbaticals — essentially a mini temporary retirement.